Key takeaways

 How much does Zepbound cost?

-Without insurance, Zepbound costs an average of $1,530 for 4, 0.5 mL of 2.5 mg/0.5 mL pens (typically a one-month supply).
-You may need more or less than that based on your prescribed dosage.
-With a SingleCare prescription discount card, you could pay as low as $950 for the same dosage, depending on your choice of pharmacy and location.
+Without insurance, Zepbound costs an average of $1,559 for 4, 0.5 mL of 2.5 mg/0.5 mL pens (typically a one-month supply).
+With a SingleCare prescription discount card, you could pay as low as $937 for the same dosage, depending on your choice of pharmacy and location.
+Price may vary based on dosage, quantity, and pharmacy.

 How much does Zepbound cost with Blue Cross Blue Shield?